GENEROSO GRAZIANO (JERRY GRAY)

 Gray wrote arrangements for the postwar Glenn Miller Orchestra led by Tex Beneke, where he developed a friendship with pianist and arranger Henry Mancini (Gray was best man at Mancini’s wedding).
 He led his own band for radio broadcasts,and records,as is detailed in “The Jerry Gray Story.”
 In 1949 he formed a Miller-style organization, “The Jerry Gray Band of Today” and recorded for Decca records.
 In 1953 Gray assisted with the production of the Universal-International film “The Glenn Miller Story.”

 The Glenn Miller Archive enjoys the guidance, support and active input of a key group of music collectors and producers keenly interested in the preservation, restoration and communication of the big band legacy.
 Coordinated by Dave Smith, co-moderator of the GMA “Glenn Miller Fans” Collectors’ Group, the comprehensive five-volume "Jerry Gray Story” has been compiled to provide researchers and music fans an overview of the musical life of Jerry Gray following his discharge from the Army Air Forces.
+This project also enjoys the blessing and guidance of Jerry Gray's son Al Gray.
 This is a monumental historic document, and the five volumes can be found here:

 The "Jerry Gray Story" is compiled for research purposes and is not intended for commercial distribution.
 No portion may be used for commercial distribution without written permission.